isaccoarnaldi/Foodie-Fi/README.md

 ### 5. How many customers have churned straight after their initial free trial - what percentage is this rounded to the nearest whole number?

 - Utilized Common Table Expression (CTE) named ranked_cte.
-	- Used `ROW_NUMBER`() to assign rankings to customer plans: Trial Plan - Rank 1, Churned - Rank 2.
+	- Used `DENSE_RANK`() to assign rankings to customer plans: Trial Plan - Rank 1, Churned - Rank 2.
 - WHERE clause conditions:
 	- Filtered for `plan_id = 4`.
 	- Identified churn after trial with `row_num = 2`.